A Community Decides To Be A "SAFE COMMUNITY"

-Every vendor/employee’s Safe Communities ID card displays a unique barcode and QR code on the back.
-These codes, combined with the vendor photo on the front, ensure card use by that vendor only.
+Every vendor/employee’s Safe Communities Vendor ID® card displays a unique barcode and QR code.
+These codes, combined with the vendor photo ensure card use by that vendor only.

-Security guards at entry stations need only swipe cards to verify identity.
+Security guards at entry stations scan/swipe cards to verify identity.
 This expedites vendor check-in time, reducing lines at the gate.
 Entry times and dates are digitally registered when cards are swiped.

 Vendor access may be denied simply by turning their card “off” in the access control system.

 The Ongoing Program

 The community point person for the Safe Communities Vendor ID Program®:

 - Monitors security staff to ensure correct implementation of the program.

 - Answers vendor questions and concerns.

 - Obtains reports from Safe Communities documenting IDs issued or denied.

 - Informs property manager, security liaison, and/or board of directors of program status and implementation.